You can’t force changes, but you can compensate.

 And then the CIO does an audit.
 Uh oh.

 It’s a typical scenario: There’s old equipment from widget number 1 that can’t be upgraded.
 The widget has major vulnerabilities, wasn’t connected until widget number 4 was made and there are shared resources between the two.
 To make matters worse, the infrastructure is such a unique design that even the vendor that helped build it is no longer supporting it with updates.
+There is no risk assessment process in place.

 Firstly, we need to ask three questions: